Paul Auster

 Paul Auster was born in Newark, New Jersey, in 1947.
 His father was a landlord.
 His parents divorced when he was in a high school.
 He studied English and Comparative Literature at Columbia University and both while at university and after graduating, spent much time in France.
 After college, he performed a variety of jobs, including working for the Census Bureau and working on an oil tanker.
 He married the writer Lydia Davis and they had a son David.
 The marriage did not last long, however.
 At this time he was translating and writing poetry.
 However, when his father died in 1979, he inherited some money which enabled him to work on longer, prose works.
 Back in the USA, he met and married the writer Siri Hustvedt.

 His first published work which received critical attention was his memoir of his father, called The Invention of Solitude.
 However, it was the New York Trilogy, starting with City of Glass, that brought him critical fame.
 As well as fiction, poetry and essays, Auster has also written screenplays and directed a film.
-He is now considered one of the foremost living United States novelists.
+He was considered one of the foremost living United States novelists.
+He died in 2024.

 Books about Paul Auster